lighttransport/nanort/examples/subdivision_surface/README.md

 ### Build Embree

-Download prebuild Embree3 should work.
+Or prebuild Embree3 should work.

 You can also use `https://github.com/lighttransport/embree-aarch64` to easily build Embree3.